zeljkoobrenovic/grounded-architecture/_posts/2023-02-09-appendix-interview-questions.markdown

 Image by <a target="_blank" href="https://www.istockphoto.com/en/portfolio/skynesher">skynesher</a> from <a target="_blank" href="https://www.istockphoto.com/">iStock</a>
 </div>

-> **IN THIS SECTION, YOU WILL:**  Get a structured set of interview questions for IT architects, helping assess both technical competence and soft skills while providing practical guidance for interpreting candidate responses.
+> **IN THIS SECTION, YOU WILL:**  Get a structured set of interview questions for IT architects, helping assess both technical competence and people skills while providing practical guidance for interpreting candidate responses.
 >
 > **KEY POINTS:**
 >